Rajkumar28072005/LU-Decomposition/README.md

 (i) To find the L and U matrix
 ```
 Program to find L and U matrix using LU decomposition.
-Developed by: Dhandeeswaran selvakumar
+Developed by: Rajkumar G
-RegisterNumber: 23006838
+RegisterNumber: 23003498
 from scipy.linalg import lu
 import numpy as np
 arr=eval(input())